darkelement1987/spotamon/README.md

 - After first load go into your PHPMYADMIN or any mysql tool and import pokemon.csv to table pokedex. (separator , comma only)
 - 12/24 Hour format selection in config

+#### Notes

+- Scan location is intended for mobile use.
+Location on PC might be wrong!

 #### Todo
 - Add map/custom markers